Nexmo/station/_documentation/voice/voice-api/ncco-reference.md

 -- | --
 `number` | The phone number to connect to in [E.164](https://en.wikipedia.org/wiki/E.164) format.
 `dtmfAnswer` | Set the digits that are sent to the user as soon as the Call is answered.
 The `*` and `#` digits are respected.
 You create pauses using `p`.
 Each pause is 500ms.
 `onAnswer` | A JSON object containing a required `url` key.
 The URL serves an NCCO to execute in the number being connected to, before that call is joined to your existing conversation.
-Optionally, the `ringbackTone` key can be specified with a URL value that points to a ringtone to be played back to the caller, so they do not hear just silence.
-The ringtone will automatically stop playing when the call is fully connected.
-Example: `{“url”:"https://example.com/answer", "ringbackTone":"http://example.com/ringtone.wav" }`.
+Optionally, the `ringbackTone` key can be specified with a URL value that points to a `ringbackTone` to be played back on repeat to the caller, so they do not hear just silence.
+The `ringbackTone` will automatically stop playing when the call is fully connected.
+Example: `{“url”:"https://example.com/answer", "ringbackTone":"http://example.com/ringbackTone.wav" }`.
 Please note, the key `ringback` is still supported.

 #### app - Connect the call to an app